fox-archives/.github/profile/README.md

 My old projects.

 I probably have many archived projects because I was quite particular, rigid, and perfectionist since an adolescent.
 As a result, I have had to unlearn those bad habits and traits through writing these apps.
-Of course, lack of experience and interest are other contributing factors to these archived projects.
+Of course, lack of experience and interest are other contributing factors.
 Besides learning the concrete skills, these projects helped me improve and tune my personal coding methodology and technique.
 This document lists notable projects that I have worked on, and what they were about and what I learned.
+Of course, not all are complete or functional - but most are.

 Some include (roughly chronologically):